16GB DIMM support on Sandy/Ivy Bridge

 - with SeaBIOS payload with proprietary VGABIOS, I can see the prompt, and can boot to a GRUB or syslinux loader on my USB stick, but when I try to boot a system, it get crashed.
 If I boot to Memtest86+ on my USB stick, the system will crash when memtest starts to test the memory.

 And another thing I can see is, the first boot can boot to payload, but the second boot will fail.
 I think it's caused by the MRC cache.

 I'm still wondering if Sandy/Ivy northbridge can support 16GB DIMMs.
 I'll give a more detailed EHCI debug output later.
 According to , I think the incompatibility is an MRC issue instead of hardware incompatibility.

-#1 Updated by Patrick Rudolph almost 3 years ago
+#1 Updated by Patrick Rudolph about 3 years ago

 My guess is that the DRAM address pin for 16GB DIMMs is missing.
 Please try to modify raminit and fake a 8GB DIMM.